• Skip to primary navigation

 Often associated with summer festivals and celebrations, it brings people together to enjoy a shared pleasure and escape the heat.

-Kakigori – a unique, delightful dessert.
+Kakigori - a unique, pleasant dessert.

 Its fluffy texture, sweet flavors and cultural significance make it a crowd pleaser.